Last updated on December 28th, 2021 at 04:36 pm

-I was using one of my favorite thrifty kitchen tools in the kitchen the other day when a thought struck me “I wonder if I could list 10 kitchen tools I own that are thrifty in nature”, and so this post was born.
+I was using one of my favorite thrifty kitchen tools the other day when a thought struck me, “I wonder if everyone out there knows what tools a thrifty family uses to save money in the kitchen?”

-A spatula has filled many a peanut butter sandwich that would have gone empty if filled with a knife that isn’t able to get into the edges of the bottom of the jar like a spatula.
-I don’t want to think of the 100’s of wasted pancakes that would have been washed away in the batter stage if it were not for my spatula.
+A spatula has filled many a peanut butter sandwich that would have gone empty if a knife was used on the almost empty container.
+I don’t want to think of the hundreds of wasted pancakes that would have been washed away in the batter stage if it were not for my spatula.

 2. Popcorn Popper

 A bag of popcorn kernels is so much cheaper than buying microwave popcorn.
 Plus, an air popcorn popper (this is a link to the brand of popcorn popper we own) lets us decide how much butter and salt we want on it, which is healthier for us.